 - Internet Explorer 10: IE10 was released on October 26, 2012 for Windows 8 and on February 26, 2013 for Windows 7.

-- Internet Explorer 9: IE9 was released released on March 14, 2011 for Windows Vista and Windows 7.
+- Internet Explorer 9: IE9 was released on March 14, 2011 for Windows Vista and Windows 7.

 - Internet Explorer 8: IE8 was released on March 19, 2009 for Windows XP and Windows Vista.